 The Kevin Spacey Foundation (KSF) was established in the United Kingdom in 2010 and in the United States in 2013.
 KSF’s purpose is to use the esteem and fame associated with its namesake to create initiatives that discover, train and mentor emerging artists in drama, dance, music, and film.
 Its services include financial assistance to enable the creation of new work, educational opportunities, and mentoring by respected associates.
 KSF Grants fund future practitioners, assisting them in the exploration and realization of new, exciting ideas.
 KSF Scholarships are offered to those wishing to attain a higher education in the performing arts in partnership with leading universities in London and New York.
 KSF Learning projects give secondary school students the opportunity to develop their creativity through bespoke theatre projects.

 On January 25, 2015, META launched its inaugural project, ‘Home Grown’, discovering and celebrating the artistic talent that saturates the youth of the Middle East, a community consisting of over 200 different nationalities and cultures.
-Created and facilitated by our partners at The Kevin Spacey Foundation, this unique philanthropic programme offered 34 talented youth across the region a once-in-a -lifetime, expense-free opportunity, to realize their potential in the areas of art, theatre and music.
-The intensive two week theatre training programme, which took place for the first time in the Emirate of Sharjah, UAE, culminated in the production of ‘Dhow Under the Sun’, a play in Arabic and English, which publicly premiered in the presence of academy award-winning actor Kevin Spacey and to local guests in support of the inspirational initiative.
+This unique philanthropic programme offered 34 talented youth across the region a once-in-a -lifetime, expense-free opportunity, to realize their potential in the areas of art, theatre and music.
+The intensive two week theatre training programme, which took place for the first time in the Emirate of Sharjah, UAE, culminated in the production of ‘Dhow Under the Sun’, a play in Arabic and English, which publicly premiered to local guests in support of the inspirational initiative.

 "Do you want to play safe or do you want be happy?"